elixirgardens1/listings_new/README.md

 * New Price (£)
 * Advertising %

-However, `COMP & IDs` can also be edited by clicking an item's `edit comps & ids` button to display a modal popup.
+However, `COMP & IDs` can also be edited by clicking an item's `edit comps & ids` button to display a modal pop up.

 ![Image of edit_comps_and_ids](docs/img/edit_comps_and_ids.png)

-The popup allows up to 3 competition prices to be added, along with their URL IDs.
+The pop up allows up to 3 competition prices to be added, along with their URL IDs.
 The prices appear in the COMP1, COMP2 & SPON COMP columns (Listings View).
 The prices are actually links to the competition listings.
 In the example shown, £5.99 links to [https://www.ebay.co.uk/itm/391208794732](https://www.ebay.co.uk/itm/391208794732) and £7.98 links to [https://www.ebay.co.uk/itm/171869007392](https://www.ebay.co.uk/itm/171869007392):

 ![Image of comps](docs/img/comps.png)